ignc-research/blender-gen/README.md

 # Generating Images with Physics-Based Rendering for an Industrial Object Detection Task
 This repo uses 3D-CAD models to generate synthetic training images for industrial deep-learning-based object detection tasks using Blenders ray-trace based render engine Cycles.
-We generate different images by randomizing lighting, background images, object texture and additional foreground objects.
+We generate different images by randomizing object and camera poses, lighting, background images, object texture and additional foreground objects.
 Additionally, we generate a JSON-file containing object detection annotations (bounding boxes) in the [COCO format](https://cocodataset.org/#format-data).

 If you use this code, please cite our work: